 Personal data refers to any information that relates to an 'identifiable living individual', or a real person.
 This includes name, address, phone number, social security number, photos, credit card and health information.

-If you store personal information on our servers One.com will act as data processor for this information.
-As our customer, you are the data controller for this data and will need a Data Protection Agreement (DPA) with us.
+If you store personal information on our servers one.com will act as data processor for this information.
+As our customer, you are the data controller for this data and will need a Data Processing Agreement (DPA) with us.

-One.com offers its customers a Data Processing Agreement (DPA), governing the relationship between the customer (acting as data controller) and One.com (acting as a data processor).
-The DPA facilitates One.com’s customers compliance with their obligations under EU data protection law.
-The DPA complies with GDPR and is effective from May 25, 2018.
+one.com offers its customers a Data Processing Agreement (DPA), governing the relationship between the customer (acting as data controller) and one.com (acting as a data processor).
+The DPA facilitates one.com’s customers compliance with their obligations under EU data protection law.

 Some main guidelines you should follow regarding GDPR: